-As of March 2012, I've released a public beta version the parsed texts of Matthew and Mark from the Greek New Testament.
+As of June 2013, I've released a public beta version of the parsed texts of Matthew and Mark from the Greek New Testament and an alpha version of the first three books of Herodotus' Histories.
 You can download them at my GitHub repository, either:

 For my final project for a seminar on Greek Dialects and Greek Historical Grammar at the Center for Hellenic Studies in Washington, D.C., I produced a morphology and syntax-focused commentary on the Gortyn Law Code of the 5th century B.C.E., one of the longest surviving Greek inscriptions.
 A partial version of the commentary is available for download.

 In addition to producing the commentary, I also produced a syntactically annotated version of the text in the style of the PPCHiG, which is also available for download.
 I hope to release an XML version of the text including the syntactic and morphological markup from the commentary at some point.
 Until then, a basic HTML version of the text is available here.